-Honoring a Franklin College student for her bravery
+Honoring a Franklin College student for bravery

-Honoring a Franklin College for bravery during baby’s birth, heart attack
+Honoring a Franklin College student for bravery

 INDIANAPOLIS (WISH) — A central Indiana college student has been recognized for her bravery.